 [Gangotri Dham was opened for darshan on 7th May 2019 during the eve of Akshaya Tritiya. the closing date of the Dham has been decided on 27th October 2019, which is on the eve of Bhai Dooj.]

 |Opening Date: April Month 2020||Closing Date: October Month 2020|

 Opening Date for Gangotri Dham

-Gangotri dham is one of the 4 most prominent Chota char dham yatra sites which are visited annually by pilgrims and devotees.
+Gangotri Dham is one of the 4 most prominent Chota Char Cham Yatra sites which are visited annually by pilgrims and devotees.
 The temple opens on the day of Akshaya Tritiya which usually falls on either last week of April or first week of May.
 The kapat of the mandir are opened wide for darshan after the completion of a detailed Ganga puja which takes place both inside as well as by the River bank.
-This year the doors were opened on 18th April 2018 which witnessed a massive crowd and extreme vigor and spirituality.
+This year the doors were opened on 8th May 2019 which witnessed a massive crowd and extreme vigor and spirituality.
 During winter season when the entire temple area gets covered and completely buried in a thick layer of snow and the temple shuts down for service.
 However, in order to make the goddess available to the visitors the presiding deity of Goddess Ganga is moved to her winter abode in Mukhba which is a small village located in the hill town of Harsil.

 Best Time to Visit Gangotri Dham

 If you are an adventurer or an outdoor enthusiast then summer season is the best time to plan your visit to Gangotri, which falls between the months of April and May before the oncoming of the monsoon month in June.
 The weather in summer season is cool while winters, on the other hand, are unbearably cold and extremely freezing with temperatures falling below zero.
 Be it summer or winter whenever you plan on visiting Gangotri be sure to carry some sufficient woolen clothing wear along with other appropriate winter wear items.